Delving into Cascaded Instability: A Lipschitz Continuity View on Image Restoration and Object Detection Synergy: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grant No.62376292, U21A20470, Guangdong Provincial General Fund No.2024A1515010208, Guangzhou Science and Technology Program Project No.2025A04J5465, 2024A04J6365.
+This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grant Nos.
+62376292, 62325605, and U21A20470; the Guangdong Provincial General Fund under Grant No. 2024A1515010208; and the Guangzhou Science and Technology Program Project under Grant Nos.
+2025A04J5465 and 2024A04J6365.